rohbot/drl-continuous-control/Report.md

 The agent in this project utilised code for implementing the PPO alogirthm found in the RL-Adventure-2 [notebook](https://github.com/higgsfield/RL-Adventure-2/blob/master/3.ppo.ipynb).

 In this implementation the agent model comprises of a pair of neural networks, the actor and the critic networks.
 The actor network is 3 fully connected layers with ReLu activation on the first two layers.
-The output of the actor network is normal distribution
+The output of the actor network is normal distribution of the action space.
+The critic has a similar configuration to the actor but it outputs a single value.
+The actor controls how the agent behaves and the critic measures how good the action taken is.

-Compared to other policy gradient methods, PPO uses a unique objective function that uses the ratio between old and new policies, scaled by advantages and clipped to limit the size of the update.
+Compared to other policy gradient methods, PPO has a unique objective function that uses the ratio between old and new policies, scaled by advantages and clipped to limit the size of the update.
 Mathematically it is defined as:
 ![PPO Objective](data/images/ppo-co.png)

 [Source](http://rail.eecs.berkeley.edu/deeprlcourse-fa17/f17docs/lecture_13_advanced_pg.pdf)

+1. Collect a batch of N transistions from environment given by PPO_STEPS parameter
+1. Calculate returns for the using Generalized Advantage Estimation
+1. Calculate advantage = returns - values
+1. For e epochs given by PPO_EPOCHS parameter
+   1. sample enough random mini-batches to cover all data
+   1. pass state into network, obtain action, value, entropy and new_log_probs
+   1. calculate surrogate policy loss and MSE value loss
+   1. backpropogate total loss through network
+1. Repeat steps 1-4 until is agent solves environment
+1. If agent fails to solve enviroment, tune hyperparameters and repeat steps 1-5

 ### Hyperparameters